Medical Detox in Lexington KY

 Getting Rehab Help

-If you’re reading this because you or someone you care about is currently dependent upon a drug or alcohol and are unsure if you can withdraw safely at home, or if you’re afraid of what can or could happen, give us a call at our Lexington Drug Treatment Centers.
-Someone on staff can counsel you about your medical detox options and talk to you about our treatment programs and what benefit they can be to you.
+If you’re reading this because you or someone you care about is currently dependent upon a drug or alcohol and are unsure if you can withdraw safely at home, or if you’re afraid of what can or could happen, give Lexington Drug Treatment Centers, a call someone on staff can counsel you about your medical detox options and talk to you about the numerous treatment programs available and what benefit they can be to you.

 Before you try something at home that could be dangerous, at least reach out to someone that is experienced in the physiology of medical detox, addiction, and dependency.
 Call Lexington Drug Treatment Centers now at (859) 309-6774.